visionsofparadise/bufferfy/README.md

 - Provides accurate typescript types.
 - Serializes to a significantly smaller buffer than message pack and JSON stringify.
 - Performs at the same speed as message pack and JSON stringify.
-- Stream serialization and deserialization progressively.
-Useful for data that is very large.
+- Encode and decode transforms for streams.

 ## Install